Seppli11/ZHAW-Summary/summaries/23FS/BSY/Test.md

   * How can two free blocks exist?
   * Can both blocks free and blocks in use be `1`?
 * Can Logical Groups contain both logical and physical volumes?
 What are volume groups?
 * What exactly are extends?
+And why are they needed?